ijborda/ijborda.github.io/content/post/subtle-ways-to-make-your-website-prettier.md

 <div data-aos="fade-left"></div>
 ```

 You can change the value of `data-aos` to other animation effects (fade-right, fade-up, fade-down, zoom-in, zoom-out, etc.).
-Your could also change other settings like duration, offset, etc. See more [here](https://michalsnik.github.io/aos/).
+You could also change other settings like duration, offset, etc. See more [here](https://michalsnik.github.io/aos/).

-In the demo below, `data-aos="fade-right"` on the div element on the left, and `data-aos="fade-right"` on the div element on the right.
-This create an effect like the two elements are closing in together when the site is loaded.
+In the demo below, I placed `data-aos="fade-right"` on the div element on the left, and `data-aos="fade-right"` on the div element on the right.
+This creates an effect like the two elements are closing in together when the site is loaded.

-- Site without animation:
+Site without animation:
 {{< youtube DWLGBItyneo >}}
-- Site with animation:
+Site with animation:
 {{< youtube t4W5kTpzaGY >}}